ornellacordoba/zos/packages/docs/docs/docs/first.md

 ## Setting up your project

-We'll first create a node.js project in a new directory.
+We'll first create a node.js project orne  in a new directory.
 Head over to a terminal and run:

 ```console
 mkdir my-project